Kapoowe-ai/LLM-VC-Discord-Bot/README.md

 ## Troubleshooting
 - **Bot Doesn't Join Channel**: Ensure the bot has the correct permissions in your Discord server, including the ability to join and speak in voice channels.
 - **No Audio from Bot**: Check that the TTS API is returning valid MP3 audio data and that the bot has permissions to play audio in the channel.
-- **Errors in Transcription or Response**: Verify that the API endpoints and models specified in the `.env` file are correct and that the APIs are operational.
+- **Errors in Transcription or Response**: Verify that the API endpoints and models specified in `.env` or the `compose.yaml` file are correct and that the APIs are operational.